GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/troubleshoot/index.md

 group and auction events.

-If you visit the [Protected Audience API demo shopping site](https://shopping-fledge-demo.glitch.me/advertiser/shopping.html) in a browser with Protected Audience API enabled, DevTools will display information about the `join` event.
+If you visit the [Protected Audience API demo shopping site](https://shopping-fledge-demo.glitch.me/advertiser/shopping.html) in a browser with the Protected Audience API enabled, DevTools will display information about the `join` event.

 <figure>
 {% Img